Attorney’s Conflict of Interest

 Facts of the Case

 In 2010, Mrs. Hagerty and Mr. Hagerty divorced.
 After the divorce, the former spouses filed numerous post-decree petitions.
 Mrs. Hagerty hired attorney Mr. Lalliss to represent her in these motions.
 At an evidentiary hearing in September 2014, Mr. Hagerty’s attorney moved to disqualify Mr. Lalliss as counsel for Mrs. Hagerty.
 He claimed Mr. Lalliss had a conflict of interest.

 Mr. Lalliss had represented Justin in various matters in the past.
 The court granted the motion.
-It disqualified Mr. Lalliss and required him to pay Mr. Hagerty’s fees and costs of bringing the action.
+It disqualified Mr. Lalliss and required him to pay Mr. Hagerty’s fees and the costs of bringing the action.
 Mr. Lalliss asked the court to set aside the disqualification and fee award.
 The court denied this, ordering Mr. Lallis to pay $2,362.25 in attorney fees and costs to Mr. Hagerty’s counsel.

 Arizona’s Conflict of Interest Rules

 On appeal, Mr. Lalliss argues his prior representation of Mr. Hagerty did not create a conflict of interest.
 He claims that his prior representation of Mr. Hagerty in the three matters did not relate to “the same or a substantially related matter” under Arizona Rules.
 The Arizona Ethical Rules provide:

 “A lawyer who has formerly represented a client in a matter shall not thereafter represent another person in the same or a substantially related matter in which that person’s interests are materially adverse to the interest of the former client unless the former client gives informed consent, confirmed in writing.”

-A court has authority to disqualify an attorney who represents conflicting interests.
+A court has the authority to disqualify an attorney who represents conflicting interests.
 The comments to the rule explain that matters are “substantially related” to the rule “if they involve the same transaction or legal dispute or if there otherwise is a substantial risk that confidential factual information as would normally have been obtained in the prior representation would materially advance the client’s position in the subsequent matter.”